webpolis/blackbird/README.md

 ### Disclaimer

 __USE THE SOFTWARE AT YOUR OWN RISK.
 YOU ARE RESPONSIBLE FOR YOUR OWN MONEY.
 PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS.
-THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.__
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.

+BEFORE STARTING BLACKBIRD MAKE SURE THAT YOU ARE 100% USD AND 0% BTC ON EACH OF YOUR ECHANGES.__

 ### Arbitrage Parameters